 both artistic possibility and accessibility with the same ethics and care that we bring to our in-person programming.

-Now in its ninth year, CDCC has produced 50+ exhibitions featuring over 260 artists and curators within our intimate gallery space and multiple public-facing sites, first at Artscape Youngplace and now in our new home at 401 Richmond.
+Now approaching its landmark tenth year, CDCC is celebrating the 50+ exhibitions we have collaboratively produced with over 260 artists and curators within our intimate gallery space and multiple public-facing sites, first at Artscape Youngplace and since 2021 in our current home at 401 Richmond.
 Eschewing prescribed themes, disciplines, credentials, and other explicit or implicit barriers to participation, we’ve established a strong track record for eclectic, inclusive, experimental, and interdisciplinary programming.
 Whether emerging or established, local or international, engaged in material experimentation and/or conceptual investigation and/or socio-political activism — all of the guest curators we collaborate with are challenged to consider new, expansive, and accessible approaches to the display and dissemination of ideas on curating, contemporary art, and community engagement.

 Critical Distance gratefully acknowledges the Ontario Arts Council for support in making our exhibitions and programs possible.